(My answer to this question at Quora.com)

 Because that decision was so controversial, it was buried in a comparatively obscure part of the Talmud, and the tracks covered up by changing the name of the script from ktav ashuri (“Assyrian Script”) to ktav meruba (“Square Script”).
 Within a couple of centuries, most people (including scholars) had forgotten or never knew that this was not the original script in which Hebrew had been written.

-This is Hebrew (a traditional-style Square Hebrew font ):
+So this is Hebrew (a traditional-style Square Hebrew font ):

-and this (Hebrew in Morse code ):
+and this (in Hebrew in Morse code ):

 Bear this in mind, next time you read amusing but nonsensical pontifications about the mystical significance of Hebrew characters, such as.